CILSON/SMC/learnings/Structure Mapping/HH, HL, LL, LH.md

 A "Lower High" occurs when New High is made above the previous High, without being preceded by Higher High. \n

-This Chart is Showing HH, HL, LH, LL
+This Chart is Showing HH, HL, LH, LL:
+![HH HL LL LH Structure]

 # <u>Trend</u>